itsluap/books/the_wrong_answer/chapters/chapter-05-the-watchers.md

 “What do you want from me?”
 Mara asked.

-“Nothing,” Jace said, too quickly.
+"Nothing," Jace said, too quickly.
 He corrected it.
 “Nothing you don’t already have.”
 He uncurled his fingers.
-In his palm lay a small sticker, the kind children earned for answering correctly.
+In his palm lay a roots sticker, the kind children earned for answering correctly.
 It was not the crest.
 It was a tree with roots that spread like questions.
+Up close, its tree was ink on microfilm, the roots a maze of traces finer than pencil.
 “If you want to find us, put this on the inside of your locker door and then take it off before end-of-day.
 If you don’t, throw it away and tell yourself it was a joke.”

 “Roots,” she said.